jubalh/awesome-os/README.md

 * [AROS](https://aros.sourceforge.io/) - Research Operating System is a lightweight, efficient, and flexible desktop operating system, designed to help you make the most of your computer.
 It's an independent, portable and free project, aiming at being compatible with AmigaOS at the API level
 * [AlmeidaOS](https://github.com/PauloMigAlmeida/AlmeidaOS) - x86-64 OS with its own bootloader, scheduler and limited libc all written from scratch
 * [Animal](https://github.com/frednora/animal) - 32 bit multithreaded operating system (formerly Gramado)
+* [Asterinas](https://asterinas.github.io/) Linux-ABI-compatible kernel project written in Rust, based on what the authors call a "framekernel architecture"
 * [AurixOS](https://github.com/aurixos/os) - A small multiplatform Operating System designed for developers and creators
 * [AquilaOS](https://aquilaos.com) - Operating System that is designed to be POSIX compliant and mostly ISA transparent
 * [Arikoto](https://arikoto.nerdnextdoor.net/), [GitHub](https://github.com/IAmTheNerdNextDoor/arikoto) - A Limine protocol, x86_64, C based personal Operating System development project that is inspired by and is aiming to have a similar nature to ToaruOS